ghrcdaac/run_fargate_task/README.md

 $run-task-in-fargate -aws_profile <YOUR_AWS_PROFILE>  -cmd "dlq-cleanup -ids foo___0 bar___1 -t true" -p <STACK_PREFIX>
 ```
 # Use case 2
-Used to sync missing granules from CMR (granules are pushed to CMR but they don't exist in Cumulus records). <br>
+Used to sync missing granules (granules exist in CMR but do not have a Cumulus record).
-To solve the discrepancy count between Cumulus records and CMR (giving CMR count is bigger) for a collection `foo` version `0` and a collection `bar` version `1`
+To solve the discrepancy where the CMR granule count is larger than the Cumulus record count for a collection foo version 0 and a collection bar version 1

 ```code
 $run-task-in-fargate -aws_profile <YOUR_AWS_PROFILE>  -cmd "ims-cleanup -ids foo___0 bar___1 -a cmr -p <stack_prefix> -e <cmr_env> -pr <cmr_provider>" -p <STACK_PREFIX>